upros/acme-integrations/draft-friel-acme-integrations.md

 "The nature of communication between an EST server and a CA is not described in this document."

-This section outlines how ACME could be used for communication between the EST RA and the CA. The example call flow shows the RA proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.
+This section outlines how ACME could be used for communication between the EST RA and the CA. The example call flow leverages {{I-D.friel-acme-subdomains}} and shows the RA proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.
 This is an optimisation that reduces DNS and ACME traffic overhead.
 The RA could of course prove ownership of every explicit client certificate identifier.

-The call flow also illustrates how the Pledge inserts relevant domain information into the CSR Subject and Subject Alternative Name fields.

-[todo: The details of how the pledge determines what information to include in the CSR are TBD.
-For example, the pledge could discover the DNS domain via DHCP Option 15, and prepend the identifier from the IDevID to this.

-Note also that EST https://tools.ietf.org/html/rfc7030#section-4.2.1 states that the ChangeSubjectName attribute MAY be used, for example, if the Pledge uses its IDevID when requesting a CSR/LDevID with a different Subject, however this field does not appear to have widespread support across CAs.]
+The call flow illustates the client calling the EST /csrattrs API before calling the EST /simpleenroll API.
+This enables the EST server to indicate to the client what attributes it expects the client to include in the CSR request send in the /simpleenroll API.
+For example, EST servers could use this mechanism to tell the client what fields to include in the CSR Subject and Subject Alternative Name fields.

 ~~~
 +--------+             +--------+             +------+     +-----+